Lekker laughs with these top South African standup comediansBrowse full collection

 Get some totally relatable laughs in these comedy specials on Showmax.

-You won’t be able to laugh hysterically in a crowded comedy club anytime soon, but Showmax has stepped into the gap with an ever-growing binge-fest of laughs guaranteed to put a smile on your dial, even in 2020.
-Here are some of the most popular local comedians on Showmax so far this year, in alphabetical order.
+You won’t be able to laugh hysterically in a crowded comedy club anytime soon, but Showmax has stepped into the gap with an ever-growing binge-fest of laughs guaranteed to put a smile on your dial, even in the times of Covid.
+Here are some of the most popular local comedy specials on Showmax.

 With his coy grin and wry, understated humour, Eldorado Park’s very own Dillan Oliphant gets you giggling while he quietly cuts to the heart of the matter, blindsiding you with some home-truths on township life, conflict resolution, looting, funerals, uncles, aunties and loneliness.